Ordina-Group/pythoneers-kubernetes-workshop/exercises/part-1/README.md

 metadata:
   name: app-service
 spec:
+  type: ClusterIP <- 2
   selector: <- 2
     app: backend <- 3
   ports:
-    - targetPort: 80 <- 3
+    - targetPort: 80 <- 4
 ```

 These are the key parts of the service definition:

 1. The kind of resource we are creating is a `Service`
+2. The `type` field specifies the type of service.
+In this case, it's a `ClusterIP` service.
+The other types are `NodePort`, `LoadBalancer`, and `ExternalName`.
-2. The `selector` field is used to select the pods that the service should connect to.
+3. The `selector` field is used to select the pods that the service should connect to.
-3. The `targetPort` field specifies the port that the service should connect to on the pods.
+4. The `targetPort` field specifies the port that the service should connect to on the pods.

 ### Creating a service

-Just like with the deployment create a definition file to create a service named `backend-service` that connects to the pods within the configured deployment.
+Just like with the deployment create a definition file to create a service named `backend-service` of type `LoadBalancer` that connects to the pods within the configured deployment.

 <details><summary>Tip</summary>